moss-l/bhs-js-testing/boolean-simplification.md

 ```

 You might also notice that we don’t have a plain `else` clause here.
-That’s fine—if none of the test conditions are true then we will fall
+That’s fine—if none of the test conditions are true then executions
-out after the last clause and then rather than returning a value
+will continue after the last clause and then rather than returning a
-explicitly the function will implicitly return `undefined`.
-Since
+value explicitly the function will implicitly return `undefined` when
+it hits the end of the function without having returned.
+Since we’re
-we’re pretty certain these four branches cover all the possible cases
+pretty certain these four branches cover all the possible cases and
-and thus we will never return `undefined` we could take the test
+thus we will never return `undefined` we could take the test condition
-condition off the last `else if` like this without changing the
+off the last `else if` like this without changing the behavior of the
-behavior of the function:
+function:

 ```javascript
 function sleep_in(weekday, vacation) {